humanmade/altis-documentation/other-docs/getting-started/custom-modules.md

 ## Next Steps

-Platform is built atop the open-source WordPress CMS.
-In addition to custom Platform modules, you can also use [third-party WordPress plugins](third-party-plugins.md) to take advantage of the open-source ecosystem.
+Altis is built atop the open-source WordPress CMS.
+In addition to custom Altis modules, you can also use [third-party WordPress plugins](third-party-plugins.md) to take advantage of the open-source ecosystem.